New Patient Information

 - Patient Intake and Consent Forms.pdfPlease fill out and bring to first appointment

 Preparing for Your Appointment

-First, please come prepared to talk about your health, health history, and lifestyle.
+Please come prepared to talk about your health, health history, and lifestyle.
 Your provider will be asking many questions regarding your health and will be interested in any details you can provide.
 In Chinese medicine your health is more than just your conditions and symptoms, as such we would like to understand your lifestyle and hopefully you as a person to provide you with the best care possible.

-Second, make sure to eat something before coming.
+Make sure to eat something before coming.
 Having an empty stomach or being hungry increases your risk of dizziness or fainting during your treatment.
 This type of reaction is called "needle shock" and is a side effect for people who are sensitive to needles and is easily avoidable by eating beforehand.
 Make sure to tell your provider if you feel dizzy or uncomfortable during your treatment.